 What’s the difference between title insurance and homeowners insurance?

 “Many first-time buyers think that title and property insurance are the same thing,” explains Martin, and they fail to budget properly for both.
-Most first-time buyers know about the homeowners insurance required by lenders to protect the home (review your personalized coverage options and rates through the GEICO Insurance Agency), but aren’t aware that they also need to insure the title.
+Most first-time buyers know about the homeowners insurance required by lenders to protect the home, but aren’t aware that they also need to insure the title.
 Title insurance is a onetime fee paid at closing that ensures that the entire boundary of the property is owned by the buyer and that he or she will be defended in court should ownership be challenged.

 Do I need an inspection?